1620 The Jesus Trail

 Then we faced a seemingly impenetrable cactus barrier.

 Finally we found the trail through the cactus patch.
-Right beyond it was a barb wire fence, not quite as impenetrable as the one pictured.
+Right beyond it was a barb wire fence, not quite as impenetrable as the one pictured here with the Jaybird sitting on the post.
 Nonetheless, I gashed a finger negotiating the fence but we continued on.
-I should note that we crossed many barb wire fences and all of the rest had cattle crossings or a gate, but that was lacking in this case.
+I should note that we crossed many barb wire fences and all of the rest had cattle crossings or a gate, but that was lacking in this case (at least at that time, a gate has since been added).

 Beyond the fence were the remains of a Roman Road, which wasn’t in very good shape anymore, but then again it’s 2,000 years old.